 If you have another occupation, you will have to check if your job is in-demand in Ireland.
 You can always just try apply to jobs that you find on job sites and so on, but basically the more specialised you are in a field that is in demand, the more luck you’ll have.

 What do things cost in the country I’m going to?

 It’s probably safe to say that things just cost a lot in Ireland, especially if you’re converting from Rands.
-Ireland is also quite an expensive country to live in.
-However salaries generally balance out the living costs.
+A few things are surprisingly expensive, for example car insurance and bin collection services (which are private).
+Ireland is also quite an expensive country to live in (here’s a really useful comparative resource, Numbeo!).
+However, salaries generally balance out the living costs.